ctm/mb2-doc/README.md

 limit_6, limit_he_win_the_button, merlot, monte, oklahoma, pl_horse, plo, sam, six_handed_nlhe, so_mixed_hold_em,
 tesla, toc
 ```
 A few of the tournaments listed above are particular to mb2 and have not been spread live as far as I know.
 The first was CAB, which is Chowaha, Action Razz and Binglaha.
-All three of those games were created by BARGErs, I believe, so I created CAB to honor them.
+All three of those games were created by BARGErs, so I created CAB to honor them.

 CAB begat MERLOT (Murder, crazy pineapple/Eight, Razzdugi, Lazy pineapple/eight, Oklahoma, Two or five omaha/eight), thus allowing some of the more obscure games in the BARGE Rulebook to be played in a tournament structure.